Part 4: Agents and computer use

 Anthropic computer use demo

-The workshop also points to Anthropic's computer use demo.
-This demo gives the model a browser-like computer environment instead of only project files.
+You can also try Anthropic's computer use demo.
+It gives the model a browser-like computer environment instead of only project files.

 Run it with Docker and an Anthropic API key: